 We work to reduce the impacts from construction activities on local waterways.
 Through a vigorous inspection and enforcement program.
 Staff have also set up an on-going education program for the construction industry and local governments.
-For more information go to our Stormwater page.
+More information about the Stormwater Program.

 The Water Board’s Department of Defense (DoD) and Department of Energy (DoE) cleanup program addresses active and former DoD facilities and DoE laboratories.
 Working with other State and federal agencies, Water Board staff oversees cleanups at these sites.
 Areas of concern include soil and groundwater contamination, storm water and surface water discharges, and contaminated sediments.
-For more information visit our Depts. of Defense & Energy Cleanup Program page.
+More information about the Depts. of Defense & Energy Cleanup Program.

 The Regional Board has the authority to enforce all its requirements, orders, and standards.
 The primary goal of enforcement is to stop on-going problems and cleanup as necessary to preserve the beneficial uses of the Bay Area's water resources.
 Enforcement options include issuing letters or orders requiring certain activities, assessing administrative fines directly, or referring the case to local, state or federal prosecutors.
 Administrative fines imposed by the Board have total millions of dollars since 1985.
 Approximately 70% of the fine money is used for local environmental enhancement projects, the rest goes to a statewide cleanup fund.
-For more information go to our Enforcement page.
+More information about Enforcement.